matplotlib/matplotlib/lib/matplotlib/tests/tinypages/some_plots.rst

 the using :caption: option:

 .. plot:: range4.py
-   :caption: This is the actual caption for plot 18.
+   :caption: This is the caption for plot 18.

-   This is the caption for plot 18.